-SF Symbols provides a set of over 1,500 consistent, highly configurable symbols you can use in your app.
-Apple designed SF Symbols to integrate seamlessly with the San Francisco system font, so the symbols automatically ensure optical vertical alignment with text for all weights and sizes.
+SF Symbols provides a set of over 3,100 consistent, highly configurable symbols you can use in your app.
+Apple designed SF Symbols to integrate seamlessly with the San Francisco system font, so the symbols automatically align with text in all weights and sizes.

 IMPORTANT All SF Symbols shall be considered to be system-provided images as defined in the Xcode and Apple SDKs license agreements and are subject to the terms and conditions set forth therein.
 You may not use SF Symbols — or glyphs that are substantially or confusingly similar — in your app icons, logos, or any other trademark-related use.
 Apple reserves the right to review and, in its sole discretion, require modification or discontinuance of use of any Symbol used in violation of the foregoing restrictions, and you agree to promptly comply with any such request.

 SF Symbols 3 provides four rendering modes that enable multiple options when applying color to symbols.
 For example, you might want to use multiple opacities of your app’s accent color to produce symbols with depth and emphasis or specify a palette of contrasting colors to produce symbols that coordinate with various color schemes.

 To support the rendering modes, SF Symbols 3 organizes a symbol’s paths into distinct layers.
 Using a process called annotating, you can assign a specific color — or a specific hierarchical level, such as primary, secondary, or tertiary — to each layer in a symbol.

 For example, the cloud.sun.rain.fill symbol consists of three layers: the primary layer contains the cloud paths, the secondary layer contains the paths that define the sun and its rays, and the tertiary layer contains the raindrop paths.